Manaakitanga, tika, tapu and pono

-- We are inclusive, respectful of difference, valuing the diverse peoples of our varied communities
+- We aim to be inclusive and respectful of difference, valuing the diverse peoples of our varied communities.

 As a New Zealand Centre of Research Excellence comprised of members from diverse backgrounds, organisations, and lived experiences, we are committed to the open exchange of ideas, freedom of thought and expression, and respectful debate.
-These require a community and an environment that recognises the inherent worth of every person and group, that fosters inclusion, dignity, understanding, and mutual respect, and embraces diversity.
+These require a community and an environment that fosters inclusion, dignity, understanding and mutual respect, and embraces diversity.

 Supporting the distinctive contribution of Māori to Aotearoa New Zealand